alternative-macro-signals/api-docs/docs/api-reference/limits.md

 ## Note

-* These limits are subject to change without notice, in particular in case of elevated traffic to our servers
+* These limits are subject to change without notice

 * More favourable limits cannot be granted

-* In case of authentication errors, the limits will be automatically lowered
+* Authentication failures will trigger lower limits

 ## 📋 Best Practices

-* If you query multiple time series at a time, do NOT request a token for each time series.
-Use the same token for multiple requests.
+* When querying multiple time series, do NOT request a token for each time series.
+You can use the same token for multiple requests, tokens normally last 1 hour.

 ----------------